paultopia/techuplaw/content/tutorials/workflow.md

 -  My workflow only works until someone else touches a document.
 Once I submit to a publisher, or send a draft to a co-author when I use one, it inevitably has to be in MS Word, and then I'm back in the hellpit.
 Oh well.

+More technical details of how I set everything up forthcoming.
+In the meantime, see:

+1. I've created [a github repository with a sample markdown document and citation file](https://github.com/paultopia/sample-writing-project) and instructions on how to build it.

-The technical details of how I set everything up, plus an example github repository that contains a skeleton project, forthcoming.
-In the meantime, see [Kieran Healy's website](https://plain-text.co): Healy uses many (though not all) of the same tools I do, and has dived into much more detail on them.
+2. [Kieran Healy](https://plain-text.co) uses many (though not all) of the same tools I do, and has dived into much more detail on them.